MicrosoftDocs/memdocs/memdocs/analytics/recommended-software.md

 ## <a name="bkmk_aad"></a> Azure Active Directory

-Azure Active Directory (Azure AD) provides users with numerous productivity benefits including device-wide single sign-on to apps and services, Windows Hello sign-in, self-service BitLocker recovery, and corporate data roaming.
+Azure Active Directory (Azure AD) provides users with many productivity benefits including device-wide single sign-on to apps and services, Windows Hello sign-in, self-service BitLocker recovery, and corporate data roaming.

 This metric measures the percent of devices enrolled in Azure AD.